iamkirankumaryadav/Library/Machine Learning/Feature Importance.md

 ### Key Feature Importance Methods

-1. Single-Variable Prediction
+1. **Single Variable Prediction**
 - Univariate feature selection, is a method where you create a simple model for each feature, using that feature alone to make predictions.
-- The performance of these models gives an indication of the importance of each feature.
+- The performance of these models indicates the importance of each feature.
 - The advantage of this method is its simplicity and ease of interpretation.
 - However, it fails to capture interactions between features and can be biased if the number of features is large compared to the number of observations.

-2. Linear Regression
+2. **Linear Regression**
 - A statistical method that uses a linear function to describe the relationship between your target variable and one or more predictor variables.
 - In the context of feature importance, coefficients derived from the linear regression model can be used to rank the features.
 - Larger absolute values of these coefficients indicate more importance.
 - However, it’s important to be careful when interpreting these coefficients, especially with multi-collinearity.

-3. Logistic Regression
+3. **Logistic Regression**
-Logistic regression, similar to linear regression, is a predictive analysis technique.
+- A predictive analysis technique.
 It is used when the dependent variable is categorical.
-For instance, predicting whether an email is spam or not.
-In logistic regression, the coefficients can also be used to infer feature importance.
-A feature is considered important if its coefficient in the logistic regression model is larger (in absolute value) and is statistically significant.
+- In logistic regression, the coefficients can also infer the importance of features.
+- A feature is considered important if its coefficient is larger (in absolute value) and is statistically significant.

+4. **Decision Trees**
+- Splits the dataset into subsets based on different conditions, and these decisions help in predicting the target variable.
+- The importance of a feature can be determined by the number of times a feature is used to split the data.
+- The greater the number of times a feature is used for splitting, the higher its importance.
+- However, these methods can be prone to overfitting if not implemented correctly.